NizarIslah/dementia-prediction/README.md

 ##
 ```

 Testing on the training set, we get an accuracy of 100%.
 Combined with the relatively low accuracy of 72% on the validation set, there is a case for overfitting with the KNN model.
-In the future, steps should be taken to reduce overfitting.
+In the future, steps should be taken to reduce overfitting and increase performance on the validation set.

 Random Forest
 -------------